top of page

 Meet The Team

-Each of the 4 South East police forces have dedicated Cyber Crime units who support victims from all communities when a cyber crime occurs.
-The Cyber Crime Units are regionally coordinated by the South East Regional Organised Crime Unit (SEROCU) and deliver local support to citizens and organisations.
+The South East Cyber Crime team are regionally coordinated by the South East Regional Organised Crime Unit and deliver local support to citizens and organisations.

 They work proactively and reactively on significant cyber crime investigations and aim to defend against evolving cyber threats, deter and disrupt hostile action, and identify and utilise expertise to overcome future threats and challenges.
-Each unit also forms part of Team Cyber UK that delivers the National Cyber Crime Strategy and support the National Cyber Security Centre.
+We are all part of Team Cyber UK which delivers the National Cyber Crime Strategy and supports the National Cyber Security Centre.

-Cyber Protect Officers are your local point of contact to receive tailored support and guidance and this professional advice can be easily accessed through your local police force, or via the South East Regional Organised Crime Unit (SEROCU) website, with priority given to those who are most vulnerable.
+Cyber Protect Officers are your local point of contact to receive tailored support and guidance.
+They can be easily accessed through us, your local police force, or the South East Regional Organised Crime Unit website, with priority given to those who are most vulnerable.

 me 2.jpg